ireneorichie/docs/contributing/README.md

 project was started by Google but has contributions from a growing number of industry-leading companies.
 For a current list of the authors, see [Authors](https://github.com/knative/serving/blob/master/AUTHORS).

+### Authoring samples

+Beyond the official documentation there are endless possibilities for combining tools, platforms, languages, and products.
+By submitting a tutorial you can share your experience and help others who are solving similar problems.

+Community tutorials are stored in Markdown files on [GitHub](./samples/README.md) where they can be reviewed and edited by the community.

+Please submit a Pull Request to the community sample directory under the Knative component that your tutorial highlights - [Serving](../community/samples/serving/), [Eventing](../community/samples/eventing/), or [Build](../community/samples/build/).
+A reviewer will be assigned to review your submission.
+They'll work with you to ensure your submission meets the [style guide](DOCS-CONTRIBUTING.md), but it helps if you follow it as you write your tutorial.

 ## Meetings and work groups